How I Landed My First Web Developer Role Without A Degree or Bootcamp: Lessons Learned, Resources & Tips

 I hope you enjoyed this long story lol.
 I hope you found value.

-Feel free to follow me on Twitter and consider buying me a coffee if you support my work! so I can produce a lot of content for everyone for 2020 and of course share this story.
-I’m also on Twitch now where I host daily programming study livestreams 🙂
+Feel free to follow me on Twitter and read more of my blog posts so I can produce a lot of content for everyone for 2020 and beyond as well as of course share this story.

 My reason for telling my story is to show that anyone is capable of finding their own way in the world and that you can overcome setbacks.